 My first AA meeting

 I didn’t walk into a room full of strangers as I hoped I would.
-As a local person and a magazine writer, I knew people in that AA church group, and they were surprised to see me.
+As a local person and a magazine writer, I knew people in that AA church group.
+They were surprised to see me.
 I hadn’t told anyone about addiction in my family, and I wasn’t known as a big drinker.
 What was I doing at AA?

 I called it research

 At that AA meeting I heard some interesting things, and wanted to know more.
 Wanting to know more is what journalists do.
-Things always occur to me when I go on site visits, like prison, or when I attended to civilian police academy , or learned how to shoot a gun.
+Things always occur to me when I visit prison, or when I attended to civilian police academy, or learned how to shoot a gun.
 At AA it occurred to me that not drinking myself might give me some more insight into the nature of addiction and sobriety.
 I also thought my not drinking might create a new bond between me and loved ones who were struggling with substance abuse.

 Curiosity is a great thing